New The procedure to host NANO 2024 will be available on June 2020

-We are most delighted to announce that the 14th International Conference on Nanostructured Materials (NANO2018), is going to be held from 24 to 29 June 2018 in the City University of Hong Kong.
-Please visit our website to learn more about the flagship event. http://www.nano2018.org/
+We are most delighted to announce that the 15th International Conference on Nanostructured Materials (NANO2020), is going to be held from 6 to 10 July 2020 at the Melbourne Convention and Exhibition Centre in Melbourne (Australia).

 WHY THE NANO CONFERENCE?